“At Drury, I make invaluable connections every day that empower me to make a difference in my life and the lives of others.”

 Wellness: In cooperation with Cleveland Clinic, Drury University offers students the opportunity to receive a degree certificate in wellness.
 This landmark initiative provides community outreach and education to SW Missouri, and serves as a model for other institutions to implement and effect change in their communities.
 Additionally, Drury’s “Five to Thrive” program encourages students to eat well, exercise, participate in wellness education and engage in a healthy lifestyle.

-51% of our students study abroad: Our commitment to global study supports the mission of The Drury Core and opens students’ eyes to diversity in cultures.
+More than 50% of our students study abroad: Our commitment to global study supports the mission of The Drury Core and opens students’ eyes to diversity in cultures.
 Study abroad is a degree requirement for Breech School of Business, Hammons School of Architecture and Modern European Studies students.

 Internship experience: Every year the office of Career Planning & Development aids Drury students in securing internships.
 Survey results reflect that 93.5% of site supervisor respondents stated they would like hire their Drury intern for full-time work.
 Additionally, 91.7% of students reported they were satisfied with the faculty support they received during their internship.